How to Prepare for the UGC NET Sociology Paper II Exam?

 5. Previous year trends

-- Solve more and more previous year’s question papers and try to understand the trend.
+- Solve more and more previous year’s question papers and try understanding the trend.

 - Solved question papers would give a very good idea about the kinds of questions in the NET test.